sandipkalsait/cypto-console/README.md

 ## License

-Crypto-Console is released under the MIT License.
+Crypto-Console is released under the Apache License.